Tab Pages

 Use Unique Class Names

-For elements that need to be globally unique (like an Advanced View toggle in the tab bar), use plugin-specific class names:
+For elements added to shared areas (like an Advanced View toggle in the tab bar), always use plugin-specific class names:

 // BAD - may conflict with Docker tab's advancedview toggle